Paul DeJong Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 26th-ranked team ERA among all league pitching staffs (4.77).
+- The Nationals' 4.82 team ERA ranks 27th among all league pitching staffs.

-- The Nationals allow the fourth-most home runs in baseball (124 total, 1.4 per game).
+- Nationals pitchers combine to allow the fourth-most home runs in baseball (129 total, 1.4 per game).

-- His most recent appearance came on Friday against the Texas Rangers, when the right-hander threw six innings, surrendering four earned runs while giving up seven hits.
+- The right-hander last pitched on Wednesday, July 5 against the Cincinnati Reds, when he went five innings, allowing three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.